Want to Learn Something New? 6 Ways to Learn Cool Skills From Home

-Learning a new skill is supposed to be easy on the web.
-But often, we don’t know where to start.
-Or critically, what to learn.
 There are beginner guides for almost any skill you can think of.
-There are MOOCs which can give you a Master’s level education at the cost of a single book.
-You can get confused faced with the glut of choices on your screen.
+Then there are MOOCs which can give you a Master’s level education at the cost of a single book.

 The learning path may or may not be the most efficient step by step way to master a new subject.
 But it points you to sites, articles, and software you can jump to immediately.

 Learn-Anything is community-powered and it is still a work in progress.
 But take some inspiration from the interactive maps and create some of our own.
 Also, log in and contribute to the content by adding resources you come across.

 OpenCulture is a massive compilation free courses offered by universities The subjects are arranged alphabetically in a linear list.
 You can drill down the list and see the media type of the the lecture.
 For instance, it can be a YouTube video or a podcast on iTunes.

 OpenCulture also offers free audio books, free textbooks, and free language lessons.
 Of particular interest are the curations of Great Lectures, Great Recordings, and Reading Lists.

 You might have to hunt a bit among the riches on this site, but it could lead to a few gems.
 For instance, you can learn all about Game Theory from Stanford University.
 And then, you can also learn how to win at Texas Hold ‘Em from a MIT lecture.